vermicida/data-streaming-kafka/README.md

 <img src="images/cta-status-page.jpg" width="600" alt="CTA Status Page">

-Let all the terminals working for a few minutes to see how the dashboard is automatically updated when new events are processed.
+Let all the terminal sessions working for a few minutes to see how the dashboard is automatically updated when new events are processed.

 ### Stopping the solution<a name="stopping-the-solution"></a>